FlowFuse/website/src/blog/2024/06/using-timescaledb-with-node-red.md

 ## TimescaleDB Vs InfluxDB

 When it comes to time-series databases, there are many options available.
 However, InfluxDB and TimescaleDB stand out for their specific strengths and features.
-Understanding when to choose InfluxDB or TimescaleDB is essential for optimizing your application's performance and capabilities.
+But understanding when to choose InfluxDB or TimescaleDB is essential for optimizing your application's performance and capabilities.
 Here’s a comparison to help guide your decision:

 | **Feature** | **TimescaleDB** | **InfluxDB** |
 |-----------------------------|-----------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------|